mdn/content/files/en-us/web/css/css_writing_modes/vertical_controls/index.md

 {{cssxref("writing-mode", "writing-mode: vertical-lr")}} (and `vertical-rl`) causes the controls to be displayed vertically in modern browsers.

 > **Note:** The non-standard `appearance: slider-vertical` property is included to provide some measure of support for vertical controls to older versions of Safari and Chrome.
-Be aware that their effect is limited — it only causes `range` sliders to display vertically, and not `<meter>` and `<progress>` elements.
+Be aware that their effect is limited — it only causes `range` sliders to display vertically, and with the text flowing from bottom to top.
+It has no effect on `<meter>` and `<progress>` elements.
+While not included above, there is also a non-standard `orient="vertical"` attribute that can be added to the `<input type="range">` element itself to create vertical range sliders in older versions of Firefox.

 #### Result